Saturday, December 26, 2015

 # # #

-To fall for such bait a public must be submissive, credulous and have no conflicting frame of reference: The monarchs' majesty
+To fall for that one must be submissive, credulous and have no conflicting frame of reference: The monarchs' majesty

 stands in the way of such annihilation.